connorp/streetscape/research_sketch.md

 In addition, I will ultimately be exploring outcomes on housing, land values, and spatial sorting equilibria.
 I have yet to identify a specific dataset or datasets to use for these outcomes, but hope to be able to observe land values and real estate prices, commercial rental rates, and residential moves or displacement.

+## Power Analysis

+I will perform some initial calculations with the outcome data I have on hand, in order to get a sense of the available power of my estimators.
+To perform this analysis, I will need to select the relevant spatial subset of the outcome data that matches with the projects being considered.
+This data construction will give me at least an approximation of the sample I will have available to me.
+In order to do this preliminary analysis before I have generated the precise polygons of the project location, I will use the GPS coordinates of each project and simply match locations within a fixed radius of a project.
+That set of outcome data will be used for preliminary power analysis.

+Once I have constructed a dataset of project locations and associated outcome variables, I will specify some placebo "post-treatment" time periods (without the construction having actually occurred) and estimate the treatment effect of this placebo.
+The standard error on this placebo estimate will give me some sense of the effect size I would be able to detect given my sample.
+I can perform this analysis for each of the relevant outcome variables being considered.

 # Identification and Empirical Strategy

 - Fuzzy RD/Difference in discontinuities